mark-watson/PythonAIBook/manuscript/Chess.md

     return best_move, best_score
 ```

-This seems wasteful — why search depth 1 and 2 when we ultimately want depth 4?
+This seems wasteful: why search depth 1 and 2 when we ultimately want depth 4?
 The answer is that the move ordering information from shallow searches dramatically increases the number of alpha-beta cutoffs at deeper levels.
 Searching depths 1, 2, 3, and 4 in sequence is typically *faster* than searching depth 4 directly, because the depth-3 best moves (fed into the depth-4 search via the transposition table) cause cutoffs on the first or second move in most positions.

 Iterative deepening has another benefit: it produces a result at every depth.
 If the bot runs out of time, it can return the best move from the last completed iteration.
 This is essential for tournament play with time controls, though our simple CLI does not implement time limits.